Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 What are the exact steps to buy property in Punta Del Este right now?

-You do not need to be physically present in Punta Del Este to complete the purchase, because many foreign buyers close remotely using a properly notarized and apostilled power of attorney that authorizes a local representative to sign on their behalf.
+You do not always need to be physically present in Uruguay, because a properly drafted power of attorney can allow a trusted representative to handle parts of the transaction.

 We have a document entirely dedicated to the whole buying process our pack about properties in Punta Del Este.